JCoulter85/jc_web/README.md

 ### Option 2

-Visit the `json-server` folder within the `JC_Web` folder.
 In the CMD direct yourself to the `json-server` folder within the `JC_Web` folder.
-Once in the `json-server folder, you can run this command:
+Once in the `json-server` folder, run this command:

 - $ `json-server --watch db.json -d 2000`